subhranil-gen-ai/Housing-Data_Analysis/README.md

 - How to prepare data for machine learning models
 - How to apply stratified sampling for better generalization
 - How to interpret correlation between features
+- How to perform Data Preprocessing
+- How to replace missing values
+- How to perform Scaling

 #  Author
 Subhranil Dutta